Act I: Live in Rosario

 Act I is the first live album released by the Finnish singer Tarja Turunen.
 The two concerts were recorded and filmed with 10 HD cameras at the El Círculo Theatre in Rosario, Argentina, in March 2012, and released on CD, DVD and Blu-ray on 24 August 2012.
 Additionally, the Act I media book contains a live recording from Luna Park (titled DVD3).

 The track listing consists in a mix of her three solo albums, Nightwish's classic "Nemo" and covers of Andrew Lloyd Webber, Gary Moore and Whitesnake plus a variety of extras.

 earMUSIC released the first official teaser for "Act I" on 10 July 2012.

 In July 2018, the predecessor to Act I was released, entitled "Act II".

 Reception

 The recording was well received among critics.
-A review from the website getredytoROCK! stated that "this live CD will certainly please her fans, [...] epic metal meets pop and classical never sounded so good."
+A review from the website getredytoROCK! stated: "This live CD will certainly please her fans [...] epic metal meets pop and classical never sounded so good."

-In its review for Firebrand Magazine, Lee Walker commented that "Tarja has once again proved that she walks alone, 7 long years have passed since she parted ways with her previous band, and throughout that time she has continued to prove that she is a successful artist in her right.
+In its review for Firebrand Magazine, Lee Walker commented: "Tarja has once again proved that she walks alone, 7 long years have passed since she parted ways with her previous band, and throughout that time she has continued to prove that she is a successful artist in her right.
 “Act I” manages to successfully capture all of the magic behind her live performances."